 Does incognito work for flights?

-Yes, incognito mode can help find lower flight fares.
+Yes, incognito mode in a new browser window can help find lower flight fares.
 Another option is to change browsers or computers.

 Will a VPN help me get cheap flights?